-In 2019, based on the learning from three acute hospital projects funded by the HSE/Genio to develop integrated care pathways for a person with dementia presenting to their hospital, a national working group has developed three pathways to guide the care of a person with dementia.
+In 2019/2020, based on the learning from three acute hospital projects funded by the HSE/Genio to develop integrated care pathways for a person with dementia presenting to their hospital, a national working group developed three pathways to guide the care of a person with dementia.
 These pathways can be modified by hospital groups or individual hospitals as needed for the local context.
-Please refer to the " People Living with Dementia who require admission to an acute hospital: Principles of Care” document for supporting principles and more details.

 These are designed to be used together- please print out as a two-sided A4 page for resource/pathway folders, or as two A3 posters for side-by-side display in the ED/AMAU.
 The delirium algorithm is updated from Version 1.0 in 2015, and has been nationally endorsed by all relevant national clinical programmes, and is based closely on a draft European guidance document.
 It should not be modified.

-These are designed to be used together- please print out as a two-sided A4 page for ward resource/pathway folders, or as two A3 posters for side-by-side display on the ward.
+The two pathways (for known dementia and suspected dementia) are Designed to be printed as a two-sided A4 page for ward resource/pathway folders, or can be displayed as two A3 posters side-by-side on the ward.

 These care pathways can be locally modified as needed to fit local resources/other pathways of care.